peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Example></a>
 #### Example

-Assume `list` is the following: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
+Assume we have the following list: `["apples", "oranges", "bananas", "grapes"]`, and `weights` is the following: `[3, 15, 1, 2]`.
 The weight for "apples" is 3, and the weight for "oranges" is 15.
 Since "oranges" has a higher weight than "apples", the index for "oranges" (1) is more likely to be chosen than the index for "apples" (0) with the `DiscreteWeightedChoice` method.
 The following pseudocode implements how to get a randomly chosen item from the list with that method.

-    index = DiscreteWeightedChoice(list, weights)
+    index = DiscreteWeightedChoice(weights)
     // Get the actual item
     item = list[index]

 <a id=Weighted_Choice_Without_Replacement></a>
 #### Weighted Choice Without Replacement

 In the example above, the weights sum to 21.
 However, the weights do not mean that when 21 items are selected, the index for "apples" will be chosen exactly 3 times, or the index for "oranges" exactly 15 times, for example.
-Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding item will be chosen rather than the other items.
+Each call to `DiscreteWeightedChoice` is independent from the others, and each weight indicates only a _likelihood_ that the corresponding index will be chosen rather than the other indices.
 And this likelihood doesn't change no matter how many times `DiscreteWeightedChoice` is called with the same weights.
 This is called a weighted choice _with replacement_, which can be thought of as drawing a ball, then putting it back.

 To implement weighted choice _without replacement_ (which can be thought of as drawing a ball _without_ putting it back), simply call `DiscreteWeightedChoice`, and then decrease the weight for the chosen index by 1.
 In this way, when items are selected repeatedly, each weight behaves like the number of "copies" of each item.
 This technique, though, will only work properly if all the weights are integers 0 or greater.
 The pseudocode below is an example of this.

     // Get the sum of weights
-    // (NOTE: This assumes that `weights` is
+    // (NOTE: This code assumes that `weights` is
     // a list that can be modified.
 If the original weights
     // are needed for something else, a copy of that
     // list should be made first, but the copying process
-    // is not shown here.)
+    // is not shown here.
+This code also assumes that `list`,
+    // a list of items, was already declared earlier and
-    totalWeight = 0
+    // has at least as many items as `weights`.) totalWeight = 0
     i = 0
-    while i < size(list)
+    while i < size(weights)
         totalWeight = totalWeight + weights[i]
         i = i + 1
     end